FancyFurret/ultrawm/README.md

 # UltraWM

+> [!WARNING]
+> **This project is in early alpha.** It is very prone to bugs, incomplete features, and breaking changes.
+It is **not intended for daily use yet**.
+Use at your own risk, and expect things to break!

 **UltraWM** is a next-generation, cross-platform tiling window manager written in Rust.
 Designed for power users with ultrawide or multi-monitor setups, UltraWM enables you to partition your physical displays into multiple virtual monitors, tile windows seamlessly across monitor borders (including picture-by-picture setups), and maintain a